booth-algo/RISC-V-T24/docs/personal_statements/james_statement.md

 #### Top Module

-For the single cycle design, I wrote the top module design including the additional modules and wired appropriately.
+For the single cycle design, I wrote the top module design, including the additional modules and wired appropriately.

 ---